MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 ## HippoRAG: Neurobiologically-Inspired Long-Term Memory for LLMs

 Humans and animals continuously learn by gaining and strengthening knowledge.
-Nobel Prize winner Eric Kandel highlighted memory's vital role, saying, "Memory is everything.
-Without it, we are nothing."
-(Marks, 2006) Memory relies on synaptic plasticity, where brain connections grow stronger to support learning.
+Nobel Prize winner Eric Kandel highlighted memory’s vital role, saying, “Memory is everything.
+Without it, we are nothing.”
+(Marks 2006) Memory relies on synaptic plasticity, where brain connections grow stronger to support learning.
 Sleep even helps solidify memories for the long term.

 Ideally, AI, especially large language models (LLMs), should learn and build knowledge over time too.
-But **LLMs struggle with this, often suffering from catastrophic forgetting, where they lose past knowledge---a major limitation**.
+But **LLMs struggle with this, often suffering from catastrophic forgetting, where they lose past knowledge—a major limitation**.

 ### Non-Parametric Memory